radogado/niui/README.md

 - Accordions
 - Quote block
 - Tables accessible on narrow screens by scrolling*
-- Footer sticking to the browser bottom on short pages*
+- Footer sticking to the very bottom on short pages*
 - 'Back to top' button
 - Animated anchor links
 - Language selector